WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/troubleshooting.md

 ### Display your message in console log

-You can also write directly to the console from your JavaScript code, this is useful for debugging and checking values of items.
-The function used is `console.log`, for example:
+You can also write directly to the console from your JavaScript code for debugging and checking variable values.
+Use the `console.log` function like so:

 ```js
 console.log( 'My message' );